 - Virtual reality and immersive virtual reality

-On the one hand, we intend to explore the use of virtual reality as an immersive interface method for the control of tele-robotic systems and for the remote visualization of the operator in a highly immersive way.
+On the one hand, the aim is to explore the use of virtual reality as an immersive interface method for the control of tele-robotic systems and for remote visualization of the operator in a highly immersive way.

 On the other hand, the application of hyperspectral cameras for the analysis and reconstruction of environments will be explored.

-The overall objective of TELEBOT-VR is to advance in the development of technologies that allow the operator to teleoperate a robot in highly dangerous or difficult access environments so that the user perceives the environment as if he were performing the task directly.
-For this purpose, he has to perceive the different visual, auditory and tactile stimuli as if he were in the remote environment.
+To overcome the current problems of remote operations on robots in highly dangerous or difficult to access environments, so that the operator controlling the robot remotely perceives the work environment as if he were performing the task himself directly.
+To achieve this, the system must allow the operator to perceive the various visual, auditory and tactile stimuli as if he were in the work scenario.

-Consequently, high immersivity and the possibility of operating over long distances, are challenges that will achieve a technological breakthrough.
-Current and newly deployed 5G communication networks allow sufficient communication rates to support the synchrony of the robotic system with the highly immersive control system.
+Consequently, high immersiveness and the possibility of operating at great distances are challenges that will achieve a technological breakthrough.
+Current and newly implemented (5G) communication networks allow sufficient communication rates to support the synchronization of the robotic system with the highly immersive control system.
 One of the objectives is to provide the possibility for the operator to maintain control over the robot thousands of kilometers away.
-In other words, to allow a skilled operator to control equipment regardless of location.
+That is, to allow a skilled operator to control equipment regardless of location.